quangnd2203/image_background_remover/README.md

 | `removeBg(Uint8List imageBytes)` | Removes the background from an image.                                     | `imageBytes` - The image in byte array format. | `Future<ui.Image>` - The processed image with the background removed. |

+## ⚠️ Warning

+This package uses an offline model to process images, which is bundled with the application. **This may increase the size of your app** depending on the size of the model file.

+### Recommendations:
+- Ensure your app has sufficient storage capacity for the increased size.
+- Regularly optimize your app's assets and resources to minimize its footprint.

 ## 🔗 Contributing
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvements, feel free to create an issue or submit a pull request.